Types of Deductible Expenses

 Even if you already pay your required quarterly payments on time, it's good practice to set funds aside in a business bank account for tax filing.
 Even if you think that your tax payment will be the same as years prior, it's important to keep track of your business income so that you can account for any fluctuations.

 In many cases, if you underpay the IRS for your quarterly taxes, you will not be penalized if you still paid 100% of what you paid the previous tax year.
 Still, some individuals, including those whose AGI was more than $150,000, have different thresholds.

 Know What Taxes You Need to Pay

 In addition to both federal and state income taxes, you may also need to file state-specific business taxes.
 For example, some states levy a business privilege tax or franchise tax on certain business structures, including LLCs.
 These can be flat rates or dependent on your business’s profits.

 Incorporate Your Business

-You can change your business status from an unincorporated business structure like sole proprietorship or partnership to an incorporated structure like an LLC or corporation.
-Not only will it provide you with limited liability protection, but it can also provide tax benefits.
+If you operate your business as a sole proprietorship or a partnership, you can choose to incorporate as an LLC or corporation.
+Not only will this move provide you with limited liability protection, but it will also provide you with unique tax benefits.

 Outsource for Help